 The Cuming Museum Youth Panel is a group of 14 to 19 year olds who use the Cuming Museum and Southwark's historic collections as inspiration for their own creative projects.
-If you are aged between 13 and 19 and are interested in meeting new people and learning new skills contact us on 020 7525 2332 to find out more.
+Growing Up in Southwark

 Building on the success of their award-winning first short film Charming Southwark the Youth Panel received a Young Roots grant from the Heritage Lottery Fund to make three further films in 2013 on the theme of Growing Up in Southwark.

 How to use the Local History Library and Archive shows young people how they can use these fascinating resources for their own personal research.

 The historic films in Southwark's archive provided the starting point for the Youth Panel to explore what they wanted to say about their own experiences of growing up in Southwark.
 The Youth Panel recruited 15 young people from local youth clubs and schools to work with them on the next 2 film productions.

 Community Life uses the Brandon Estate Cine Club films from the 1960s and 1970s and interviews with the first residents on the estate to explore what community means to us today.